Can You Hear Me Now?

 When asked, a person will usually give you his/her cellular phone number with the area code (in the case above “999”).
 Thus, “Mi numero celular está ‘99 91 234 567’.

-Land line to cell phone in another town (Progreso to Merida)
+From a Land line to a cell phone in another town (Progreso to Merida)

 Prefix needed: 045